tshepang/blog/content/rust-things-i-most-anticipate.md

      allowing Rust to run in more hardware platforms ([latest update])
 - Usage in production versions of Chromium, though this would only be [for external dependencies]
-- Having Rust be certified for use in safety-critical systems, most visible example being [Ferrocene] ([latest update][ferrocense status])
 - [hyper] being used as default HTTP backend of cURL ([Hyper progress tracker] and [cURL progress tracker]), because the latter has billions of installations